-No matter how many times you have come to the Southeast Asia, you would never know enough about this land without taking a proper cruise on Mekong River.
+No matter how many times you have come to the Southeast Asia, you never know enough about this land without taking a proper cruise on Mekong River.
 A cruise on the Mekong River offers a fresh perspective and deeper insights into the diverse history, esoteric cultures and remote nature of this region.

 At 4,350 km (2,700 miles), the Mekong River is the longest in Southeast Asia.
 It rises from the Tibetan Plateau and passes through China, Burma, Thailand, Laos, Cambodia and Vietnam to make the world’s twelfth longest river system.
 The river is famous for its diversity, which is second only to the Amazon.